OWOX/BigQuery-integrations/intercom/README.md

 1. The size of the file processed must be no greater than 2Gb.
 2. The Cloud Function invocation timeout must be no greater than 540 seconds.

+If one of these limitations is exceeded, you still can invoke the function for each Intercom entity separately.
+For example, to get data for users and contacts, you need to invoke the function two times.
+The first time you send the users data to the “entities” field, the second time you send contacts.

 ## Sample usage